 New growth strategy

-We need to change the way of thinking to manage the economy and society differently and think about the New Growth Strategy.
+We need to change our way of thinking to manage the economy and society differently and think about the New Growth Strategy.
 Measure prosperity and reflect it as best as possible in every national policy.
 The primary purposes of well-being are investigating factors affecting individuals’ well-being and identifying societal advantages and disadvantages that may affect the level of well-being.
 As well as to observe what aspects of society are improving and what aspects of society are deteriorating.
-Provide the opportunity for people to obtain a deeper understanding of where society is heading for a wider discussion, and to give individuals some clues on what are the necessary actions needed to facilitate not only an individuals’ well-being but also national well-being.
+Provide the opportunity for people to obtain a deeper understanding of where society is heading for a wider discussion, and to give individuals some clues on what are the necessary actions needed to facilitate not only an individual’s well-being but also national well-being.

 The topic of well-being

 During a 2008 discussion of the global financial crisis at the London School of Economics, Queen Elizabeth II famously floored a room full of financial masterminds by asking, “Why did no one see it coming?”
 That question has been haunting economists ever since, as the recognition has slowly taken hold that, in the supposed “golden age” preceding the crisis, they were blind to the actual cost of “success.”
 The leaders of the most developed countries seem to understand this, as they call for a new, more comprehensive policy goal to replace national production.
 And such a target can be established.
 Indeed, despite its apparent subjectivity, “well-being” — or life satisfaction — can be measured robustly, compared internationally, and used to set policies and judge their success.
 The task for governments is to commit to putting this focus on well-being into practice.
 What is important is the effect at the national level and while responding to the need for such services as the number of medical procedures carried out or the number of fires extinguished is a good thing, reducing the need for them would be better.
 And more efficient health services might spend less on hospitals and doctors and more on encouraging healthy lifestyles.